 When the pasta is done, drain it (but not too thoroughly) and add it to the skillet with the wine reduction.
 Mix the pasta and wine reduction well, and let the pasta absorb the wine almost entirely.
 The pasta should remain quite moist, so it ‘slithers’ around.

-Serve the pasta immediately, if you like with a sprinkling of parsley on top for color (although I actually like the darkness of the dish without it).
+Serve your linguine al vino rosso immediately, if you like with a sprinkling of parsley on top for color (although I actually like the darkness of the dish without it).

 The original recipe called for spaghetti, which of course would do very well, but I rather like the slinky quality of linguini here.
 Any long pasta secca, in fact, is suitable.
 As for the wine, the original recipe called for primitivo, aka Zinfandel, but I used a Rioja Crianza I happened to have open.
 It was lovely.
 I would think that any full-bodied, not too acidic red, like the ubiquitous Cabernet, would work very well.

-It seems to me that this dish would lend itself to some experimentation: capers instead of olives, for example, or a few anchovy filets for that umami taste.
+It seems to me that linguine al vino rosso would lend itself to some experimentation: capers instead of olives, for example, or a few anchovy filets for that umami taste.
 And you could probably go in a meaty direction with pancetta or crumble sausage.